-Relying parties shall confirm the usage of a certificate during needed and use it in accordance with this CPS.
-Relying parties may only use software that is compliant with ITU-T X.509, IETF RFCs, Baseline Requirements or S/MIME Certificate Profile Requirements of Google.
+When relying parties use a certificate, they shall confirm its certificate usage and use it in accordance with this CPS.
+Relying parties may only use a tool or a method that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or S/MIME Certificate Profile Requirements of Google.

-Prior to a certificate's use, relying parties shall verify the accuracy and the validity of the signature and certificate status of the certificate based on the related CA certificate in the certificate chain, where the certificate status may be obtained from a CRL or an OCSP services.
+Prior to a certificate's use, the tool or method selected by relying parties must verify each certificate in the certificate chain, including the accuracy of the content of specific fields, the integrity of the signature, and the validity of the certificate status, where the certificate status may be obtained from a CRL or an OCSP (Online Certificate Status Protocol) service.